fusioncharts/dev_centre_docs/chart-guide/drag-node-chart/adding-and-editing-connectors.md

 In this section, you will be shown how you can:

-* <a href="/chart-guide/drag-node-chart/adding-and-editing-connectors.html#adding-a-connector-at-run-time">Add a connector at run-time</a>
+* <a href="/chart-guide/drag-node-chart/adding-and-editing-connectors#adding-a-connector-at-run-time" class="smoth-scroll">Add a connector at run-time</a>
-* <a href="/chart-guide/drag-node-chart/adding-and-editing-connectors.html#editing-a-connector-at-run-time">Edit a connector at run-time</a>
+* <a href="/chart-guide/drag-node-chart/adding-and-editing-connectors#editing-a-connector-at-run-time" class="smoth-scroll">Edit a connector at run-time</a>
-* <a href="/chart-guide/drag-node-chart/adding-and-editing-connectors.html#deleting-a-connector-at-run-time">Delete a connector at run-time</a>
+* <a href="/chart-guide/drag-node-chart/adding-and-editing-connectors#deleting-a-connector-at-run-time" class="smoth-scroll">Delete a connector at run-time</a>

 To understand this, the sample chart that we will use looks like this: